 The Consumer Insurance (Disclosure and Representations) Act targets the most problematic area for most people buying cover – what information they must give the insurer when applying for insurance and the insurer's remedies if they get it wrong.

-The Act, which was given Royal Assent on 8th March 2012, closely follows recommendations made by the Law Commissions of England and Scotland in a joint report published in December 2009.
+The Act, which was given Royal Assent on 8th March 2012 and acme into force in April 2013, closely follows recommendations made by the Law Commissions of England and Scotland in a joint report published in December 2009.

 Its provisions are relatively uncontroversial and reflect what is generally already accepted to be industry good practice and the approach taken by the Financial Ombudsman Service (FOS).